1

 During a UN Internship, interns are often involved in a wide range of tasks, such as conducting research, drafting reports, assisting with event organization, and supporting communication efforts.
 Interns collaborate closely with experienced professionals and may also contribute to policy analysis, data collection, or the development of programmatic materials.
 The specific responsibilities vary depending on the department, but interns are encouraged to take initiative and gain hands-on experience in an international, multicultural environment.

-How hard is it to get an internship in UN?
+How hard is it to get an internship at UN?

-Securing an internship at the UN is competitive, often requiring strong academic performance, relevant language skills, and prior experience in international affairs or related fields.
-Applicants typically go through a rigorous selection process that includes assessments and interviews, and having a good understanding of UN operations and proficiency in multiple languages can improve chances.
+Securing an internship at the UN is competitive, often requiring strong academic records, relevant language skills, and prior experience in international or related fields.
+Applicants typically go through a rigorous selection process that includes written applications, interviews, and background checks.

 What are the key skills and qualifications needed to thrive as a UN Intern, and why are they important?